arsuq/MemoryLanes/MemoryLanes/README.md

 - it's very likely that the fragments will be boxed anyway (async)
 - it's natural to share fragments among threads
 - one could subclass a fragment
-- make use of a finalizer, since there are unmanaged resources
-- in a future version a reliable disposal implementation would most likely use some form of ref counting
+- reliable disposal, that is ref counting and resetting a lane when no Dispose is called

 Similar to the thread stack deallocation, the MemoryLane cleanup is just an offset reset, however that could only happen when there are no active fragments, i.e. the MemoryLane's active Fragments counter must be zero, which means that the lifetime of the oldest fragment determines the reset time of the lane.